Glossary

 MOA/MOU: Memorandum of Agreement (MOA) and Memorandum of Understanding (MOU) are written agreement or understanding between parties to work together.

-Localities: QRIS only operates within localities across the state.
+Localities: QIS only operates within localities across the state.

-Other: The service area of the QRIS operates in a different manner.
+Other: The service area of the QIS operates in a different manner.

 State Agency: A state administrative body or unit of government.